Ernest Henry Wilson: Career

-A few of the many plants introduced to western cultivation from his first expedition include Acer griseum, Actinidia deliciosa (kiwifruit), Berberis julianae, Clematis armandii, Clematis montana var. rubens, Davidia involucrata, Ilex pernyi, Jasminum mesnyi, and Primula pulverulenta.
+A few of the many plants introduced to western cultivation from his first expedition include Acer griseum, Actinidia chinensis var. deliciosa (kiwifruit), Berberis julianae, Clematis armandii, Clematis montana var. rubens, Davidia involucrata, Ilex pernyi, Jasminum mesnyi, and Primula pulverulenta.
 Many of the species he collected were formally named by Maxwell T. Masters.
 In his reminiscence If I were to Make a Garden, Wilson claimed to have introduced 25 species of wild rose to the West.
 One of them, Rosa willmottiae was named after Ellen Willmott a famous, important sponsor, expert and writer of "The Genus Rosa".
 Early in the 20th century Henry Morris Upcher, owner of Sheringham Park, Norfolk, England obtained Rhododendron seeds of various types from Wilson.
 Plants from this source which can be found at the garden include Rhododendron ambiguum, R. calophytum and R. decorum, among others.

 In subsequent years he became a collector for Sargent at the Arnold Arboretum, and made further expeditions to China in 1907, 1908, and 1910, as well as to Japan (1911–1916), where he collected 63 named forms of cherry blossom.
 One of his footprints in Japan is Wilson's introduction of the gigantic "Yaku sugi stump" called Wilson stump (ウィルソン株, Wilson kabu) in Yakushima to Western readers in 1914.
 His hypothesis made in 1916, that the Japanese cherry Prunus × yedoensis was a hybrid, was supported by hybridisation experiments in Japanese national laboratories in 1965.

 He returned to Asia in 1917–1918, exploring in Korea and Formosa.
 Upon return to the Arnold Arboretum in 1919 he was appointed Associate Director.
 Three years later he set off for a two-year expedition through Australia, New Zealand, India, Central and South America, and East Africa.
 In 1927 he became Keeper of the Arnold Arboretum.

 Wilson and his wife died in Worcester, Massachusetts, on 15 October 1930 as the result of an automobile accident.
+He requested to be buried on British dominion soil and so as he is reputed to have helped design Mount Royal Cemetery in Outremont, Canada, this was where he was laid to rest.